Visa Sponsorship Jobs in Greece 2026 – Apply Now

 Required for employment contracts lasting longer than 90 days, the Type D visa allows entry into Greece to apply for a residence and work permit, which is typically valid for one year and renewable.

-Steps to Obtain a Work Visa & Permit:
+Work Visa & Permit:

 - Job Offer & Sponsorship: Secure an offer from a Greek employer willing to sponsor your visa.